 Chipotle agrees to record $25 million fine over tainted food

-LOS ANGELES -- Chipotle Mexican Grill Inc. agreed Tuesday to pay a record $25 million fine to resolve criminal charges that it served tainted food that sickened more than 1,100 people in the U.S. from 2015 to 2018, federal prosecutors said.
+LOS ANGELES -- Chipotle Mexican Grill Inc. agreed Tuesday to pay a record $25 million fine to resolve criminal charges that it served tainted food that sickened more than 1,100 people in the U.S. from 2015 to 2018.

 The fast food company was charged in Los Angeles federal court with two counts of violating the Food, Drug, and Cosmetic Act by serving adulterated food that in some instances caused outbreaks of norovirus, which causes diarrhea, vomiting and abdominal cramps, at restaurants.
 The virus is spread easily by people mishandling food.

-The Newport Beach, California-based company will avoid conviction by instituting a better food safety program.
+The Newport Beach, California-based company will avoid conviction by continuing to institute a better food safety program.

-Federal prosecutors said the fine was the largest fine in a food safety case.
+Federal prosecutors said the fine was the largest in a food safety case.

 “Chipotle failed to ensure that its employees both understood and complied with its food safety protocols, resulting in hundreds of customers across the country getting sick,” U.S. Attorney Nick Hanna said in a statement.
 “Today’s steep penalty, coupled with the tens of millions of dollars Chipotle already has spent to upgrade its food safety program since 2015, should result in greater protections for Chipotle customers and remind others in the industry to review and improve their own health and safety practices.”